 How exciting, based on the two-receptor science so far, if there’s a third… my goodness!
 The health properties of cannabis plants are already so astounding.

-Well, first and foremost because it’s illegal to sell products online that contain more than 0.03% THC (fiber classification).
-With industrial hemp this isn’t an issue.
-Our farmers grow specific cultivars, organically and sustainably, that test within legal limits of THC while containing a fabulous terpene profile and high levels of CBD which is classified as a dietary supplement.
+First and foremost because it’s illegal to sell products online that contain more than 0.03% THC (fiber classification).
+With heavily lab-tested hemp this isn’t an issue.
+Our farmers grow specific cultivars, organically and sustainably, that test within legal limits of THC while containing a streamlined terpene profile and high levels of naturally occurring CBD.

-And, listen, the VAST majority of positive health impacts and benefits from PC supplementation come from cannabidiol.
+And, listen, the VAST majority of positive health impacts and benefits from PC supplementation come from CBD.
 It’s the primary reason for the entire “Medical Marijuana” movement.
-THC is also very medically relevant with certain issues within the ECS, of course.
-Very much so.
-But not everyone enjoys the effects of THC, or the “high” that these cannabinoids cause by interacting with CB receptors in the brain.
+THC is also extensively medically relevant to certain issues within the ECS, of course.
+But not everyone enjoys the effects of THC, or the “high” this cannabinoid causes when interacting with CB receptors in the brain.
+It’s also not always called for, although the entourage effect or synergistic way CBD works with other cannabinoids like THC, CBG, CBC, etc., is well-established.

 Yes, you have an endocannabinoid system.
-Yes, the state of your endocannabinoid system is influencing your health right now, or lack thereof.
-Yes, you should definitely look into your ECS as it will fundamentally elevate your understanding of how your body and “health” works.
+Yes, the state of your ECS is influencing your health right now, or lack thereof.
+Yes, you should definitely investigate your ECS more as it will fundamentally elevate your understanding of how your body and health works.
+And finally, yes if you’d like to supplement with phytocannabinoids you can.
+The question is whether you want, need, or even have legal access to THC-containing strains with high CBD through a local dispensary.
+If the answer is no, then industrial hemp-based extracts, oils, and concentrates are a great way to get your cannabinoids without the psychoactivity.